 Cases: General Information

 Cases (also referred to as support cases or tickets) help your company track customer requests, questions, problems, and other inquiries submitted by email, phone, website, or live chat and find the solutions requested by your customers.
-MYOB Advanced gives you the ability to easily create and track cases based on your customers' requests.
-This topic provides information about creating cases in MYOB Advanced.
+MYOB Acumatica gives you the ability to easily create and track cases based on your customers' requests.
+This topic provides information about creating cases in MYOB Acumatica.

 Learning Objectives